Iolani Court Plaza

 No analysis available

-I looked for explicit deeded-parking language such as deeded, owned stall, or parking included in deed.
-The remarks only indicate assigned/secured stalls, which is not enough to confirm deeded parking.
+I looked for explicit deeded-parking language such as deeded stall, owned parking, or parking included in deed.
+The listings only support assigned/secured/covered parking, so deeded parking is not evidenced.

 No analysis available